grindery-io/grindery-embed/README.md

 ## Communication

+The app employs a system of sending and receiving postMessages to interact with the parent window, ensuring smooth and dynamic interaction between the host webpage and the app.
+All messages are crafted in the JSON-RPC 2.0 format for consistency and easy parsing.

 The App sends the following post messages to the parent window:

 1. **Resize**: This message is sent to the parent once the App has been loaded and whenever there is a window.resize event.
 It informs the parent window about the desired height of the iframe.